BSc (Hons), PgDip, O.A. Dip

 I graduated with an Honours degree in Neuropsychology from the University of Central Lancashire in 2016, following earlier studies in Human Physiology and Sociology at Furness College, Barrow-in-Furness.

-Over the past eight years, I have developed a successful private therapy practice, working with clients of all ages experiencing a wide range of emotional, cognitive, and psychological challenges.
-My client base includes:
+Over the past eight years, I have developed a successful private therapy practice, working with clients of all ages who experience a wide range of emotional, cognitive, and psychological challenges.
+My client base has included:

 Self-funded individuals

-Employee referrals through contracts with local businesses (e.g., solicitors, insurers, and care providers)
+Employee referrals through partnerships with local businesses (including solicitors, insurers, and care providers)

 Referrals from local authorities, schools, and educational institutions